JeffHing/angular-cabinet/README.md

 or hide content when a trigger is invoked.
 Examples include accordions, menus, tabs, navigation sidebars, etc.

-The goal of cabinetDirective is to make it easy for you, the front-end developer, to create your own user interface components rather than use off-the-shelf components.
+The goal of cabinetDirective is to make it easy for you, a front-end developer, to create your own user interface components rather than use off-the-shelf components.
 By creating your own user interface components, you can easily adapt your components (or create new ones) to meet the demands of changing user